 Who we share your information with

 Unless a privacy notice says otherwise, we do not ordinarily share your information.
 Rarely, we may make an exception because there is a substantial public interest requiring us to do so.
-For instance, if NHS Test And Trace ask us to help in a case of suspected exposure to COVID-19, we will help.
 We will only pass on your details if the law says we must, or government guidance says we should.

 In certain circumstances, there will be lawful reasons to share your personal information with external agencies.
 The service area privacy notices have details of these organisations.